agileobjects/AgileMapper/docs/src/Type-Conversion.md

 Value conversion is performed according to the following:

+- Implicit or explicit operators are used to convert values where they are available.

 - Value types, nullable types and strings are all parsed and converted out of the box using the `TryParse` methods from the BCL.

 - `DateTime`s (and nullable `DateTime`s) are converted to strings using `value.ToString(CultureInfo.CurrentCulture.DateTimeFormat)`.
 Custom formatting strings [can be configured](/configuration/To-String-Formatting) for to-string conversions.

-- Implicit or explicit to-String operators are used to convert values to strings where they are available.

 - When parsing numerics, the default value is applied in the following circumstances:
   - If a value larger or smaller than the target type can contain is parsed - e.g. `double.MaxValue` being mapped to an int